Hajdenko/hajden_teleportmenu/README.md

-there are better teleport scripts out there, its not even rp friendly
+This was for my old PvP server, it is not rp friendly.